dansmyers/IntroToCS-Fall-2019/Challenge_Projects/Research_White_Paper.md

 - Mental health impacts of social media
 - Automation and its implications for employment and the concept of a universal basic income
 - Deep fakes
-- Developing high-quality bots to play online games

 **Be specific**!

 - "The impact of AI on business" is too broad and, frankly, boring.
 What kind of AI?
 What sorts of businesses?

-- "The impact of AI chess programs on high-level competitive chess" sounds way more interesting.
+- "The impact of AI chess programs on high-level competitive chess" is much more interesting.
 How has the chess changed now that computers are better than any human player and humans can use AI programs for training and planning?
-The specificity of the questions makes it interesting.
+The specificity of the question makes it meaningful.

-**Pick a specific question you honestly think is interesting and write about that**.
-If you don't have one in mind right away, do some general background reading and thinking to start generating ideas.
+**Pick a specific, focused question that you honestly think is interesting and write about that**.
+If you don't have one in mind right away, do some general background reading and thinking to start coming up with ideas. **Give your ideas time to develop**!

+Your topic doesn't have to be about a big social issue or problem.
+"Small" issues that you care about, like the chess example above, are guaranteed to be more interesting.

+You can also start with a big area, like "business", and then narrow it down.
+How about small businesses?
+Or family-owned farms?
+Real estate?
+By getting more specific, you create opportunities for targeted research, which then helps you refine your ideas even further.

 ## Grade Contribution